 Pawlenty has compiled a strong record on other issues.
 In 2008, he vetoed the Kahn-Cohen Cloning Bill, which would have legalized human cloning and required taxpayers to fund the procedure.
 He supports adult stem-cell research but opposes the use of embryonic stem cells.

-In the first GOP presidential debate, held in South Carolina in early May, Pawlenty said he believes stem-cell research “should be adult-derived” and added, “I don’t think we should pursue” embryonic stem-cell research.
+In the first GOP presidential debate, held in South Carolina in early May, Pawlenty said he believes stem-cell research “should be adult derived” and added that “I don’t think we should pursue” embryonic stem cell research.

 Pawlenty is widely credited with having appointed qualified judges to the bench.
 A few appointments have not been popular with more liberal Minnesotans.
 Lorie Skjerven Gildea, whom Pawlenty elevated to the position of chief justice of the Minnesota Supreme Court, was described by the Star Tribune as having “a conservative tilt,” and David Stras, a Pawlenty appointment to the Supreme Court, is a former law clerk for Supreme Court Justice Clarence Thomas.